 Learning used to be associated with brick and mortar classrooms, with a professor reciting course material and sending students home to memorize additional concepts on their own time.
 But that age-old understanding of what ‘learning’ is no longer applies.

 There are plenty of new buzzwords in eLearning right now.
 One of those hot new topics is microlearning, a subset of eLearning.
 As the name implies, microlearning breaks complicated information down into bite-sized chunks.
-These ‘chunks’ are highly-targeted lessons that are easier to digest and therefore, easier to retain and remember later.
+These ‘chunks’ are highly targeted lessons that are easier to digest and therefore, easier to retain and remember later.

 The method has skyrocketed in popularity.
 According to Reportlinker, an award-winning market research solution, in 2019 the global microlearning market was worth 1.5 billion USD.
 That number is expected to nearly double to 2.7 billion USD by 2024.
-In the United States, 77 per cent of companies have already used online learning to train their workforce.
-It’s therefore not an unreasonable stretch to think that these companies may be seriously considering adopting microlearning into their corporate training in the near future, which would help cut cost while increasing retention.
+In the United States, 77 percent of companies have already used online learning to train their workforce.
+It’s therefore not an unreasonable stretch to think that these companies may be seriously considering adopting microlearning into their corporate training in the near future, which would help cut costs while increasing retention.

 The popularity of Microlearning is undisputed.
 But is it effective?
 Or just another online learning fad?
 Let’s find out.